poingstudios/godot-admob-android/README.md

-# Godot-AdMob
+# Godot AdMob
-Godot's AdMob module
+• Android only